-Currently English, German, Czech, and Chinese are fully supported in both the user interface (including the FF/TB menus) and the displayed EXIF data; French is partially supported and only for the user interface.
+Currently English, German, Czech, Chinese, and Russian are fully supported in both the user interface (including the FF/TB menus) and the displayed EXIF data; French is partially supported and only for the user interface.
 If you would like to provide a translation into other languages, please contact me using the email address provided below.

 For the user interface, this process would involve modifying two files that contain entries like: